nathaniel-security/nathaniel-security/README.md

 - 👋 Hi, I’m @nathaniel-security
-- 👀 I’m interested in cybersecuirty
+- 👀 I’m an enthusiast in the following
+  - Cybersecuirty
+  - Networking
+  - Cloud
+  - Homelab
+  - Blockchain (the fundamental Tech)
+  - Metaverse
-- 🌱 I’m currently learning networking
+- 🌱 I’m currently learning a bit of economics and psychology along with building my homelab further (to make my life easier)
 - 📫 How to reach me contact@wehost.co.in

 - For More info you can visit wehost.co.in/links